Tax assessment

 Tax assessment, or assessment, is the job of determining the value, and sometimes determining the use, of property, usually to calculate a property tax.
 This is usually done by an office called the assessor or tax assessor.

-Governments need to collect taxes in order to function.
-Federal, state and local governments impose tax assessments against real property, personal property and income.
-The word tax assessment is used in different ways but often refers to a tax liability owed by a taxpayer.
+Governments need to collect taxes to function.
+Federal, state, and local governments impose tax assessments against real property, personal property, and income.
+The word tax assessment is used in different ways, but often refers to a tax liability owed by a taxpayer.

 In the case of property, a tax assessment is an evaluation or an estimate of value that is typically performed by a tax assessor.
-The assessment leads to an “assessed value,” which is a base number used in the calculation of the property tax.
+The assessment leads to an "assessed value," which is a base number used in the calculation of the property tax.
 There is a relationship between the assessed value and the tax liability.
 The higher the assessment, the higher the tax bill.
-In some jurisdictions, the assessed value is meant to equal the market value of property.
+In some jurisdictions, the assessed value is meant to equal the market value of a property.
 In other areas, the market value is multiplied by an assessment ratio to arrive at the assessed value.
-Once a tax assessor determines the assessed value, it is multiplied by a tax rate, called a “mill rate,” to arrive at the amount of the property tax.
+Once a tax assessor determines the assessed value, it is multiplied by a tax rate, called a "mill rate," to arrive at the amount of the property tax.